Easy-Technologies/CodeBox/README.md

 # Bugs
 None known yet.
 # Info
-Make sure that after running the installer, a ` CodeBox ` folder is made in ` Program Files `.
-Inside, there should be a batch file called ` codeBox.bat `  and a ` User Files ` folder.
+Make sure that after running the installer, an ` Easy Technologies ` folder is made in ` Program Files ` or ` Program Files (x86) `.
+Inside there should be a ` Code Box ` folder, and inside of that there should be a batch file called ` codeBox.bat `  and a ` User Files ` folder.
 In ` User Files `, you should have a ` dirs.txt `.
-The program is only for Windows currently, and won't install on anything older than Windows 7.
-We are working on porting it to an exe program.
+The program is only for Windows.
+We are working on porting it to an exe program as well as a Linux and a Mac program.
 # Download
-## Working
-  Download the CodeBox folder in the repository, and put it into your Program Files folder.
-You can make a shortcut to the batch file.
-We will soon have an exe version out with a default shortcut made already, but hang tight for now.
-## Broken
-Download the ` codeBoxInstaller.bat ` file and run it.
+  Download the `CodeBox Installer.exe` file, and run it to easily install the files.
+Use the `Info` section to ensure everything is working.
+You can add a shortcut to your desktop of the ` codeBox.bat ` file.